rosy-j/Quiz-Game/README.md

 can interact with, or monsters that they can either attempt to slay or run away from.
 The user will be able to finish the game by defeating the final boss.</p>

-- **What will the application do?**
+- **What will the application do?** <br>
-  <p>The application will present the user with descriptions about different scenarios in the game and the user will be
-  able to make choices by typing in commands.
-For example, the application will tell the user that they found a stick and the user will be able to pick it up by typing in *pick it up*. <p>
+  The application will present the user with descriptions about different scenarios in the game, and the user will be able to make choices by typing in commands.
+For example, the application will tell the user that they found a stick, and the user will be able to pick it up by typing in *pick it up*.
 - **Who will use it?**
   <p>This application will be used by people who wish to play a simple game to pass the time.</p>
 - **Why is this project of interest to you?**